Doodshoofdaapje/schuim-schuld/README.md

 # Schuim Schuld
 This repository contains the source code for an Android app designed to track consumptions in an association setting.
 The app is primarily intended for small to medium-sized organizations, such as sports clubs, gyms, or recreational facilities, where tracking of consumptions is needed.
+The app's user interface is specifically designed for a 10.1-inch device, due to development time constraints.

 ## Features
 <ul>